Mirzipan/Homm3_BG_Database/docs/units/hydras.md

 ## Notes

-- **Pack** - The attacks take place after each other and each of those attacks has a separate Attack Die roll.
+- **Pack and Neutral** - The attacks take place after each other and each of those attacks has a separate Attack Die roll.
 The player decides the order of attacks.
-- [^1] **Pack** - Neither of the attacks triggers a Retaliation Attack.
+- **Pack and Neutral** - Neither of the attacks triggers a Retaliation Attack.
+The :unit_attack: symbol affects both target of the Hydras.
-- [^1] **Pack** - Hydras can not attack a unit and a Wall at the same time, only one or the other.
+- [^1] **Pack and Neutral** - Hydras can not attack a unit and a Wall at the same time, only one or the other.

 ## Comes With